DawitSamson/NewTicketMachine/README.md

 # NewTicketMachine

+This project was given by Mr. Iseral Mangisto

+Prepared by Dawit Belay (QA Automation student)

 * Ticket Machine Exercise
 This device asks you what activity you've come to complete and gives you a turn number based on the activity you chose.